Zatch Bell!: Manga

-Throughout the course of the tournament, Zatch, Kiyo, and their allies work together to combat several potent, ill-intentioned Mamodo.
-The first adversary they face is Zofis, who commands a cadre of reanimated Mamodo that were sealed in stone tablets during the previous tournament one thousand years ago.
-Zofis has also bent the will of his own partner, Sherry’s childhood friend Koko, into committing heinous acts such as burning down a whole village.
-Another enemy to emerge is Riou, a wrathful Mamodo who wields a semi-autonomous giant named Faudo that imperils the globe.
-Kiyo is nearly killed in a frantic mission to thwart Riou and avert Faudo.
-However, Riou is then overpowered by Zeno Bell, Zatch’s twin brother.
-Zeno is deeply envious of his sibling for procuring the sacred power of Bao from their father King Bell, and had removed Zatch's memories out of spite, but he soon comes around and apologizes upon seeing the error of his own ways.
-The last and perhaps most powerful Mamodo encountered is Clear Note, who sees no purpose in life and plans to eradicate the entire Mamodo race, including himself.
+Throughout the course of the tournament, Zatch, Kiyo, and their allies band together to combat several potent Mamodo with hostile intent.
+The first major adversary they face is Zofis, who commands a cadre of reanimated Mamodo that were sealed in stone tablets during the previous tournament one thousand years ago.
+Zofis has also bent the will of his own partner, Sherry's childhood friend Koko, into committing heinous acts such as burning down her own village.
+Another enemy to emerge is Rioh, who wields a Mamodo warfare titan named Faudo that imperils the globe.
+Kiyo is nearly killed in a harrowing mission to thwart Rioh and avert Faudo.
+However, Rioh is then overpowered by Zeno Bell, Zatch's twin brother.
+Zeno is deeply envious of his sibling for procuring the sacred power of Bao from their father King Dauwan Bell, and had removed Zatch's memories out of spite, but he soon comes around and apologizes upon seeing the error of his own ways.
+The last and perhaps most powerful Mamodo encountered is Clear Note, who intends to commit omnicide against the Mamodo race.
 Zatch and Kiyo call upon the spells of all the Mamodo they previously met to quash Clear Note and return him to the Mamodo world.

-In the aftermath, Zatch manages to pull through the tournament unscathed, even though all of his allies fall and are brought back to the Mamodo world; this leaves him and Brago as the only remaining candidates on Earth.
-After Kiyo’s school graduation, the two ilk engage in a final showdown.
-Zatch ultimately defeats Brago, thereby ending the tournament as the victor.
-As Zatch departs for the Mamodo world, he rewards Kiyo one of two options for helping him become king: either receiving a wish and forgetting about Zatch, or get nothing but retain his memories of him.
-He chooses the second option.
-Three weeks after the tournament, a letter is sent from the Mamodo to their human counterparts, with Zatch's letter stating that all is well in the Mamodo world.
+In the aftermath, Zatch manages to pull through the tournament unscathed even though all of his allies fall and are brought back to the Mamodo world, leaving himself and Brago as the only remaining candidates on Earth.
+After Kiyo's graduation, the two ilk engage in a final showdown.
+Zatch ultimately prevails over Brago, thereby ending the tournament as the victor.
+As Zatch departs for the Mamodo world, Kiyo is rewarded a wish in exchange for all his painful memories of everything that had transpired and then given any fortune he desires, but he rejects the gift not wanting to forget Zatch.
+Three weeks after the tournament, the Mamodo send a letter to their human counterparts, with Zatch's letter stating that all is well in the Mamodo world.